INCH PLANT &

 Family Commelinaceae

 • Light: Medium to low light is best for Tradescantia.
 Use the leaf coloring to determine the best lighting.
-Coloring becomes washed out in high light levels.
+Foliage stripes become washed out in high light levels and purple fades in low light levels.

 Temperature: 60-85 F